JuliaServices/Match.jl/README.md

 ### Deep Matching Against Arrays

 `Arrays` are intrinsic to Julia.
-PatternMatch allows deep matching against arrays.
+Match allows deep matching against arrays.

-The following examples also demonstrate how PatternMatch can be used strictly for its extraction/binding capabilities, by only matching against one pattern.
+The following examples also demonstrate how Match can be used strictly for its extraction/binding capabilities, by only matching against one pattern.